 Formed at the initiative of Edward Lampert, the Sears chairman and chief shareholder pilloried by the press and his former partners alike over the failure of the iconic retailer, Seritage stands out as a fitting platform to redevelop a vast portfolio of prime but underexploited real estate assets.

 The company popped on investors’ radar for a first time in 2015, when Warren Buffett privately bought shares on the open market; for a second time earlier this year, when Sharon Osberg, Mr. Buffett’s long-standing bridge partner, joined the board after a $2 billion loan granted by Berkshire; and then for a third time not long ago, as woes surrounding Sears’ bankruptcy have escalated into a full-blown investigation on asset sales, spin-offs and other dealings orchestrated by Mr. Lampert during his tenure.

-The investment thesis is here remarkably straightforward: as the retailer liquidates its money-losing brick and mortar operations, Seritage recaptures the stores; once redeveloped, commercial space formerly leased by Sears at $4 per square foot is re-leased at $17 per square foot to a diversified group of retail and lifestyle tenants – a spectacular uplift that paves the way for splendid value creation over the next decade.
+The investment thesis is here remarkably straightforward: as the retailer liquidates its money-losing brick and mortar operations, Seritage recaptures the stores; once redeveloped, commercial space formerly leased by Sears at $4 per square foot is re-leased at an average of $17 per square foot to a diversified group of retail and lifestyle tenants – a spectacular uplift that paves the way for splendid value creation over the next decade.